 Chances are, there is an improv school near you that teaches anywhere from complete newbies to experts.
 Many of these schools also offer improv workshops for businesses!
 It’s a worthwhile investment that enhances office culture and teamwork.
 So go fail a little – or a lot – live in the moment, and build your confidence in the meantime.

-Viki is a social media and digital marketing intern at RDW.
-She is also a recent graduate of the University of Rhode Island.
+Viki is a former digital marketing intern at RDW.
 Aside from trying to establish a cool yet comfortable adulthood, you can find her fixated on the Food Network or catching up with her favorite pug Instagram accounts.